 82%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong description with excellent specificity, rich trigger terms, and a clearly distinctive niche in Azure AD security auditing.
-Its primary weakness is the absence of an explicit 'Use when...' clause, which would help Claude know precisely when to select this skill over others.
+This is a strong description with excellent specificity, rich trigger terms, and a clear distinctive niche in Azure AD security auditing.
+Its primary weakness is the lack of an explicit 'Use when...' clause, which would help Claude know exactly when to select this skill over others.
+Adding trigger guidance would elevate this from good to excellent.

 Suggestions